PVOBrien/taskmaster/README.md

 <br/><br/>
 =======

-- Created Add Tasks activity and a Toast notification when a task is added (then moves to the All Tasks activity)
+- Created Add Tasks activity and a Toast notification when a taskLocal is added (then moves to the All Tasks activity)

 <img src="https://github.com/PVOBrien/taskmaster/blob/main/screenshots/Screenshot_1603175498.png" alt="drawing" width="200"/>
 =======